Download Festival: 2025

 Cattle Decapitation were scheduled to play on the Sunday, but pulled out in June 2025.

+In 2025, Download Festival entered into a partnership with cosmetics company Lush, with Lush producing a co-branded "wash-pit" set which included a bath bomb, an "Ace Of Sprays" body spray and soap.
+However, Lush ended its commercial partnership with Download Festival later that same month in response to the event organisers' policy regarding which toilet facilities trans people can use.

 2026

-Download is set return to Donington Park on 12–14 June 2026, including headliners Limp Bizkit, Guns N' Roses and Linkin Park.
-Other bands announced are:
+Download returned to Donington Park on 12–14 June 2026, including headliners Limp Bizkit, Guns N' Roses and Linkin Park.